amboob223/amboob223/README.md

         Email: your.email@example.com

 Portfolio: econsensus.app
+            Abdul.mboob.netlify.app

 Seeking Opportunities

       I am currently seeking opportunities as a Smart Contract Developer, leveraging my skills in blockchain technology and web development.
 If you are interested in collaborating or have an opportunity that aligns with my expertise, feel free to reach out through LinkedIn or via email.